 The clean air in front of the leading car is so easy to drive through, and it allows the car to generate maximum downforce as well.
-However, turbulent air does not generate as much downforce on the car behind, and they can lose close to 50% of their downforce abilities.
+However, turbulent air does not generate as much downforce on the car behind.
 This means that when cars are chasing others through corners, they cannot go as fast as they have less grip.

 A Level Playing Field

 With the DRS zone however, as long as this gap is within a second, the chasing car can gain the advantage back.
 With DRS open, they can catch up to the car in front with more ease, levelling the playing field and giving them a better chance to overtake.
 This makes the racing fairer and less reliant on clean air, while also making it more exciting for the fans with more overtakes.